 person holding pumpkin decorated with melted crayons

 It’s true that a hair dryer can melt crayons.
 Why not send them streaking down a pumpkin?
+Lay some paper down before starting these DIY Halloween decorations — they get really messy.

-Remove the paper labels around several crayons and cut the crayons in half.
-Attach each crayon with a dab of clear tacky glue, then allow the glue to fully dry.
-Point a blow dryer set to the highest heat at the crayons and watch the colors run.
+3. Point a blow dryer set to the highest heat at the crayons and watch the colors run.
 For more vibrant colors, repeat this process multiple times.

-Note: As you apply the heat and the wax begins to melt, your crayons will fall off the top of your pumpkin.
+Note: As you apply the heat and wax begins to melt, your crayons will fall off the top of your pumpkin.
 Simply tack them back onto the top with the now-melted crayon.

-Check out all the free Crayola coupons to score some for cheap.
+RELATED: Check out all the free Crayola coupons to score some for cheap.

 15. Dried Floral Pumpkin